eladkarako/exiftool-source/README.md

          Similar to -overwrite_original except that an extra step is added to allow the original file attributes to be preserved.
-For example, on a Mac this causes the original file creation date, type, creator, label color, icon, Finder tags and hard links to the file to be preserved (but note that the Mac OS resource fork is always preserved unless specifically deleted with "-rsrc:all=").
+For example, on a Mac this causes the original file creation date, type, creator, label color, icon, Finder tags, other extended attributes and hard links to the file to be preserved (but note that the Mac OS resource fork is always preserved unless specifically deleted with "-rsrc:all=").
 This is implemented by opening the original file in update mode and replacing its data with a copy of a temporary file before deleting the temporary.
 The extra step results in slower performance, so the -overwrite_original option should be used instead unless necessary.

     -P (-preserve)
-         Preserve the filesystem modification date/time of the original file ("FileModifyDate") when writing.
-Note that some filesystems store a creation date ("FileCreateDate") which is not affected by this option.
-This creation date is preserved only on Windows systems where Win32API::File and Win32::API are available.
+         Preserve the filesystem modification date/time ("FileModifyDate")
+         of the original file when writing.
+Note that some filesystems store a creation date (Windows "FileCreateDate" or Mac "MDItemFSCreationDate") which is not affected by this option.
+The creation date is preserved on Windows systems where Win32API::File and Win32::API are available regardless of this setting.
 For other systems, the -overwrite_original_in_place option may be used if necessary to preserve the creation date.
-This option is superseded by writing FileModifyDate (and FileCreateDate) manually.
+This option is superseded by any value written to the FileModifyDate tag.

     -password *PASSWD*
          Specify password to allow processing of password-protected PDF